bszafranski/cram/docs/create-network.rst

 .. image:: /images/basic-network.png
    :align: center

-Most Excel CRAM models will consist of a few hundred nodes connected by a larger number of links allowing water (flow) to be delivered to many different competing demands from a variety of sources.
+Most CRAM models will consist of a few hundred nodes connected by a larger number of links allowing water (flow) to be delivered to many different competing demands from a variety of sources.
 CRAM optimizes the system to determine the most efficient use of the water given the delivery constraints (both physical and administrative).
 After a solution has been attained, the user may want to experiment with additional stresses, constraints, or options on the simulation network.
 This is a core component of CRAM's scenario analysis.

 .. image:: /images/complex-network.png
    :align: center
    :scale: 80%

 The modeling tool supports reservoirs, instream flows, decrees, and return flows which can greatly increase the complexity of models.
 CRAM's operation steps allow modeling of the most complex exchanges and water rights.
-Please read the additional information about these features to be aware of "gotchas" that you may encounter when using the Excel CRAM modeling tool.
+Please read the additional information about these features to be aware of "gotchas" that you may encounter when using the CRAM modeling tool.
 The blue note boxes provide tips that may be helful in avoiding modeling errors such as creating infeasible solutions.

 Adding a Node
 ^^^^^^^^^^^^^